Brett A. Houk, Ph.D.

 My second book is a co-edited volume entitled Ritual, Violence, and the Fall of the Classic Maya Kings.
 Published in 2016, this is the first comprehensive volume to focus on the varied responses to the failure of Classic period dynasties in the southern lowlands.
 The contributors offer new insights into the Maya "collapse," evaluating the trope of the scapegoat king and the demise of the traditional institution of kingship in the early ninth century AD--a time of intense environmental, economic, social, political, and even ideological change.

 Take a look at the website for the Chan Chich Archaeological Project to learn more about my ongoing research in Belize.
-Students interested in participating should check out the Field School in Maya Archaeology's website, as well.

 Contact InformationVisit me: Holden Hall 158A